 A deformity of the toes that resemble a claw-like shape may be referred to as hammertoe.
 If the toes do not have adequate room to move about, they may have to bend to fit into the shoe.
 Additionally, if tight socks are worn, the toes may have to squeeze together, which may cause them to overlap.
 This condition can produce discomfort and pain, and may possibly cause corns and calluses to develop.
 Preventive measures may include choosing to wear shoes that fit correctly, while making sure there is ample room in the top of the shoe.
 Patients who have high arches or bunions may be more susceptible in developing hammertoe, and research has shown that permanent removal of a hammertoe affliction means surgery.
 It’s suggested to schedule a consultation with a podiatrist who can recommend temporary relief options, which may include custom-made protective pads over the affected area.

 Hammertoes can be a painful condition to live with.
-For more information, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctor will answer any of your foot- and ankle-related questions.
+For more information, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will answer any of your foot- and ankle-related questions.

 Hammertoe is a foot deformity that affects the joints of the second, third, fourth, or fifth toes of your feet.
 It is a painful foot condition in which these toes curl and arch up, which can often lead to pain when wearing footwear.